Past research into pancreatic cancer

 2015 – Patients could get the best drugs for their disease in the future, after we find that pancreatic cancer can be split into four unique types.
 This discovery laid the groundwork for funding the first programme of clinical trials testing personalised treatments for the disease.

 1989 – We fund the biggest pancreatic cancer trial of its time – the ESPAC1 trial.
-This ground-breaking study goes on to become a series of practise-changing trials that help transform the outlook for people with this hard-to-treat disease.
+This ground-breaking study goes on to become a series of practice-changing trials that help transform the outlook for people with this hard-to-treat disease.
 In 2004 the first results from the ESPAC1 trial show that patients given additional chemotherapy after surgery had a 15% higher chance of surviving five years or more, and had a better quality of life.

 2005 – People with advanced pancreatic cancer are given precious extra time after our GEMCAP trial finds that two chemotherapy drugs are better than one, significantly boosting survival.
 This combination therapy then became the new standard of care for patients with late stage pancreatic cancer that can’t be operated on.